danb35/freenas-iocage-nextcloud/README.md

 * INTERFACE: The network interface to use for the jail.
 Defaults to `vnet0`.
 * VNET: Whether to use the iocage virtual network stack.
 Defaults to `on`.

 If you're going to open ports 80 and 443 from the outside world to your jail, do so before running the script, and set STANDALONE_CERT to 1.
 If not, but you use a DNS provider that's supported by Caddy, set DNS_CERT to 1.
-If neither of these is true, you won't be able to use this script without modification.
+If neither of these is true, use either NO_CERT (if you want to run without SSL at all) or SELFSIGNED_CERT (to generate a self-signed certificate--this is also the setting to use if you want to use a certificate from another source).

-It's also helpful if HOST_NAME resolves to your jail from **inside** your network.
+Also, HOST_NAME needs to resolve to your jail from **inside** your network.
 You'll probably need to configure this on your router.
-If it doesn't, you'll still be able to reach your Nextcloud installation via the jail's IP address, but you'll get certificate errors that way.
+If you're unable to do so, you can edit the hosts file on your client computers to achieve this result.

 ### Execution
 Once you've downloaded the script and prepared the configuration file, run this script (`./nextcloud-jail.sh`).
 The script will run for several minutes.
 When it finishes, your jail will be created, Nextcloud will be installed and configured, and you'll be shown the randomly-generated password for the default user ("admin").
 You can then log in and create users, add data, and generally do whatever else you like.